nccgroup/pip3line/Build-process.md

 Configure and compile the binary for QT5.

-This is now the default configuration, if you want to compile against Qt4 set this option to OFF
+This will soon be the default configuration, if you want to compile against Qt4 set this option to OFF

 ## Linux build & Install